rehno-lindeque/adt.js/README.markdown

 **Planned:**

 * *Version 3*
-  * Shallow pattern matching (matches nested constructor names and primitive types)
+  * Shallow pattern matching (matches nested constructor names and built-in (primitive) types)
 * *Version 4*
   * Deep pattern matching (multiple levels of constructor nesting)
-  * Primitive types behave like constructor names in patterns
+  * JavaScript built-in (primitive) types behave like constructor names in patterns
 * *Version 5*
   * Higher order `fold` function for constructing finite state machines
 * *Version 6*
-  * Primitive values can be matched inside of their primitive types
+  * Primitive values can be matched inside of their built-in types
   * Use regular expressions in evaluator patterns

 The simplest way to illustrate the utility of **adt.js** is to run through a couple of basic examples, using *only* constructors and evaluators.